Proto:Sonic the Hedgehog CD (Sega CD)/Ver0.02

 - The prototype's title screen is 320×224 at 60FPS, but was later changed to 256×224 at 20FPS.

 - All of the perspective effects in Sonic CD are calculated by a co-processor on the Sega CD, which produces tiles that have to be transferred to Genesis VRAM to be displayed.
-Given that this process has some bandwidth limitations, and that the Special Stage runs at the same resolution and framerate, it is likely that this accounts for the resolution drop in the final title screen.
+Given that this process has some bandwidth limitations, and that the Special Stage runs at the same resolution and framerate, it is likely that this accounts for the resolution drop in the final's title screen.

-- Little Planet is more washed out with some dithering.
+- Little Planet in the background is more washed out with some dithering.

-- A text string is present at the corner right, crediting Japanese singer Keiko Utoku of the then-major J-Pop idol group Mi-Ke for "Sonic - You Can Do Anything", for press purposes.
+- A text string at corner right credits Japanese singer Keiko Utoku of contemporary pop-idol group Mi-Ke for the opening theme song, "Sonic - You Can Do Anything", for press purposes.
 The song itself also plays here, instead of the opening cutscene.

 Salad Plain (Palmtree Panic)